Update: Apple has confirmed that iOS 14 - the company's next big software update - will be coming to the iPhone XR later in 2020.

 If you're loving your iPhones XR, or considering buying one, it's not been left behind as the phone received the latest iOS 13 update - which means it runs the same software as the iPhone 11 range and new SE.

 Apple's latest operating system update brought many new features to the iPhone XR, such as Dark Mode and a range of app speed increases, allowing you to make the most of your iPhone experience.
 For all the inside information on iOS 13, check out our iOS 13 coverage now.

 iPhone XR price and release date

-Compared to the iPhone XS, the iPhone XR is downgraded in a number of ways to hit that lower price point.
+Compared to the iPhone XS, the iPhone XR was a 'downgrade' in a number of ways to hit a lower price point.

-That said, there are a number of key features that are the same: iOS 12 is the operating system that runs things, and it’s backed up by the wildly-powerful A12 Bionic chipset inside.
+That said, there are a number of key features that are the same: an update to iOS 13 means both handsets have the same operating system, and it's backed up by the powerful A12 Bionic chipset inside.